Hands-on exercise: "Nothing is certain except death and taxes"

 couple.person_1.date_of_death with pattern

-Deceased of d and d < processing_date
+Deceased content d and d < processing_date

 Question 5